oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

         </copy>
         ```

-    * `databaseUser`: Enter the user name to access the database, such as SYS.
+    * `databaseUser`: Enter the user name to access the database, such as ADMIN.
+Use ADMIN if you created the tables and inserted sample data in the previous Lab.
     * `databasePassword`: Enter the password to access the database for the specific user.
+Use ADMIN user password if you created the tables and inserted sample data in the previous Lab.
     * `resourceManagerId`: A unique identifier (uuid) to identify a resource manager.
 Enter a random value for this lab as shown below.

    The `values.yaml` file contains many properties.
 For readability, only the resource manager properties for which you must provide values are listed in the following sample code snippet.